angelofrizzo/Random-Sentence-Generator/doc/manual.md

 ## 2. Functionality

 The application first parses the string entered by the user via the Google Cloud API.
-Thanks to the Google Cloud API, it is able to associate a WordTyep to the various tokens that make up a word.
+Thanks to the Google Cloud API, it is able to associate a WordType to the various tokens that make up a word.

-The system maintains an internal template record from which one is drawn.
-This is first filled with usable words entered by the user then completed with an internal record of words.
-In order to generate random sentences the system randomly fishes words and pseudorandomly creates templates to fill in.
+The system maintains an internal record of templates.
+A template is chosen randomly: this is first filled with usable words entered by the user then completed with an internal record of words.

 To generate the desired verb tense, the templates are divided by verb tense, in fact when you select a particular verb tense the system will simply return a random template among those with the corresponding tense.